Property taxes provide the main source of revenue to deliver services supplied by Englehart and the School Boards.

 Online Bill Payments

-Payments made via online bill payments are accepted using the following banking institutions:
+Payments can be made via online bill payments and are accepted by all major banking institutions.

 A penalty of 1.25% is added to property taxes the first day of default (day after the due date).
 Interest of 1.25% per month or 15% per annum is charged on all arrears of taxes on the first of each month.
 There is no authority to waive penalty and interest charges.